Frequently Asked Questions

 When should I archive patient recordings/data sets?

 Archive and storage of patient records are important issues that will need to be addressed by the user.
-At a minimum, Nonin recommends backing up all patient recordings by copying the files from the PC’s hard drive onto another medium such as CD-Rom, zip disk or floppy disk.
+At a minimum, Nonin recommends backing up all patient recordings by copying the files from the PC’s hard drive onto another medium such as CD-Rom or a flash drive.